gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/templates/overview.md

 ## Overview

-In addition to cross build and debugging support, GNU ARM Eclipse plug-ins also provide several C/C++ project templates, that generate ready to run projects.
+In addition to cross build and debugging support, GNU MCU Eclipse plug-ins also provide several C/C++ project templates, that generate ready to run projects.

 These projects obviously are not full fledged applications, but provide a good starting point for writing such applications.